Probing quantum entanglement with Generalized Parton Distributions at the Electron-Ion Collider: Introduction

 Entanglement is a quintessential feature of quantum mechanics that requires the coherent description of a composite quantum system as a whole.
 While it manifests across vastly different scales in both system size and particle number, historically stringent experimental tests of entanglement have primarily focused on the spin or polarization of elementary particle pairs.
 A classic example is the entanglement of photon polarizations in the (para-)positronium decay ${\rm Ps}\to 2\gamma$ \cite{Wu:1950zz}.
 More definitive tests including the violation of Bell's inequality \cite{Bell:1964kc}, or the Clauser-Horne-Shimony-Holt (CHSH) inequality also involve two-photon final states \cite{Clauser:1969ny,Aspect:1981zz,Weihs:1998gy}.
 Photons are advantageous because their polarizations can be measured relatively easily in table-top or small-scale laboratory experiments.

 Entanglement is also ubiquitous among the other elementary particles of the Standard Model that are produced in large-scale collider experiments.
 However, its direct measurement is much more challenging for a number of reasons.
 First, many redundant particles are produced in high energy collisions and they may interfere with the particles of interest.
 Besides, if the strong interaction is involved, entanglement generated at the partonic level can be easily washed out by the hadronization process.
-Moreover, the polarization of final state particles is not directly measurable.
+Moreover, the polarization of final state particles is often difficult to measure.
 Under these circumstances, in practice, one can only infer entanglement between a pair of heavy, short-lived particles by measuring the angular distribution of their weak decay products.
 The first experimental confirmation of entanglement in the top-antitop ($t\bar{t}$) system, as predicted by theory \cite{Bernreuther:1993hq,Baumgart:2012ay,Bernreuther:2015yna,Afik:2020onf,Dong:2023xiw}, has been achieved by the ATLAS and CMS collaborations at the LHC \cite{ATLAS:2023fsd,CMS:2024pts,CMS:2024zkc} (see also an earlier attempt \cite{CMS:2019nrx}).
 Expectations are high \cite{Barr:2024djo,Afik:2025ejh} that similar measurements can be done for other particle species such as $W^+W^-$ \cite{Aguilar-Saavedra:2022mpg,Fabbrichesi:2023cev}, $\tau^+\tau^-$ \cite{Altakach:2022ywa,Han:2025ewp} and $b\bar{b}$ \cite{Kats:2023zxb,Afik:2025grr} pairs, etc., and even light quark-antiquark pairs \cite{Cheng:2025cuv}.
-Moreover, a violation of the Bell-CHSH inequality, or `Bell nonlocality' could also be detected in these systems \cite{Afik:2025ejh}, although it adds another layer of practical challenges.
+Moreover, a violation of the Bell-CHSH inequality, or `Bell nonlocality' could also be detected in these systems \cite{Fabbrichesi:2021npl,Severi:2021cnj,Afik:2025ejh}, although it adds another layer of practical challenges.\footnote{ The recent controversy (e.g., \cite{Abel:1992kz,Abel:2025skj,Low:2025aqq}) prompts us to comment that, by Bell nonlocality, we mean certain properties of spin density matrices computed within QCD (see Section IV.B).
+It is not meant to be another test of quantum mechanics or the (non-)existence of local hidden variable theories \cite{Low:2025aqq}. }